 Parents are always informed of any outside agency assessments and programmes prior to and post intervention.
-Children with Education Health and Care plans also attend Annual Review meetings and/or 8 week review meetings as well as termly progress meetings with child and SENDCO as part of our child centred approach.
+Children with Education Health and Care plans also attend Annual Review and termly progress meetings with child and SENDCO as part of our child centred approach.